tenstorrent/tt-metal/best_practices.md

 ### Explanation
 Placing contract checks at the start of a function and returning early if they fail simplifies the function logic, reducing nesting and improving readability.
+Keep in mind, compiler knows that early checks is the slow path and branch prediction works better this way.

 ### Example
 Avoid: